faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > • Is there any record that he had Clarke's commentary present when he produced the JST? **No**.

-This thought experiment demonstrates that sources may be consulted without leaving the kind of record Callister demands.
-It suggests a paucity of the historical record as it pertains to what people were reading and consulting and says little about the likelihood that individuals at the time were reading various books and engaging in various discussions on topics of relevance to the BoM.
+This exercise with Adam Clarke's commentary and the JST demonstrates that sources may be consulted without leaving the kind of record Callister demands.
+It suggests that the historical record is sometimes sparse pertaining to what people were reading and consulting and says little about the likelihood that individuals at the time were reading various books and engaging in various discussions on topics of relevance to the BoM.

-The historical record strongly suggests that Palmyra and its immediate vicinity [were rich in available literature](https://github.com/faenrandir/a_careful_examination/blob/ae94be0575fe50127e95f3deb5b63926a3e8441f/documents/book_of_mormon/palmyra_rich_in_books.md) on the kinds of topics (e.g., [indians](http://signaturebookslibrary.org/scripture-test/), [war and liberty](http://www.mormonthink.com/influences.htm#part2), and [religion](http://www.mormonthink.com/influences.htm#part3)) that may have influenced Joseph Smith _or other authors_.
+The historical record strongly suggests that Palmyra and its immediate vicinity [were rich in available literature](https://faenrandir.github.io/a_careful_examination/palmyra-was-rich-in-books/) on the kinds of topics (e.g., [indians](http://signaturebookslibrary.org/scripture-test/), [war and liberty](http://www.mormonthink.com/influences.htm#part2), and [religion](http://www.mormonthink.com/influences.htm#part3)) that may have influenced Joseph Smith or other authors.

-Especially as it pertains to theological matters, we should remember that [Joseph Smith himself states](https://www.lds.org/scriptures/pgp/js-h/1?lang=eng&country=ca) that _as a young teenager_ he was attending "their several meetings as often as occasion would permit") perhaps daily (?) studying the Bible ("I was one day reading the Epistle of James"), and then bold enough to converse with the local preachers about religion ("I happened to be in company with one of the Methodist preachers, who was very active in the before mentioned religious excitement; and, conversing with him on the subject of religion").
+Especially as it pertains to theological matters, we should remember that [Joseph Smith himself states](https://www.lds.org/scriptures/pgp/js-h/1?lang=eng&country=ca) that _as a young teenager_ he was attending "their several meetings as often as occasion would permit") and [studying the Bible](https://faenrandir.github.io/a_careful_examination/joseph-smith-capable-of-authoring-the-book-of-mormon/#own-statements), and then bold enough to converse with the local preachers about religion ("I happened to be in company with one of the Methodist preachers, who was very active in the before mentioned religious excitement; and, conversing with him on the subject of religion").
 How much could Joseph have gleaned on the topic of religion had he maintained such a trajectory over the next decade, particularly if he began reading other sources besides the Bible?

 If we include other potential authors, then the sourcing problem seems to disappear since it seems at least highly plausible that these authors would have owned or would have read the kinds of sources that might have informed the creation of the BoM:

 * Rigdon had been a Baptist pastor/preacher for nearly a decade by the time the BoM was published.
-* Joseph's parents were both well educated---his father had "been a merchant and a teacher", his grandmother had been a schoolteacher and had taught Joseph's mother---and Hyrum had attended Dartmouth College as a teen. (respective sources: [father](https://www.lds.org/ensign/1971/07/joseph-smiths-home-environment?lang=eng), [grandmother and mother](https://books.google.com/books?id=A-cWAQAAIAAJ&pg=RA1-PA257#v=snippet&q=%22Lydia%20Gates%20Mack%2C%20was%20a%20school-teacher%20and%20taught%20his%20mother%22&f=false), [Hyrum](https://en.wikipedia.org/wiki/Hyrum_Smith#Early_life))
+* Joseph's parents were both well educated---his father had "been a merchant and a teacher", his grandmother had been a schoolteacher and had taught Joseph's mother---and Hyrum had attended Dartmouth College as a teen. (see [here](https://faenrandir.github.io/a_careful_examination/joseph-smith-capable-of-authoring-the-book-of-mormon/#religious-and-educational-environment))

 > How many "no"s does it take to expose the critics’ arguments as pure speculation—nothing more than sand castles that come crashing down when the first waves of honest questions appear on the scene.

-As I just outlined, there seem to be some good reasons why "no"s to these questions would not immediately cause an honest investigator to believe the standard narrative.
+As I just outlined, there seem to be some good reasons why "no"s to these questions would not immediately cause an honest investigator to adopt the ancient origin theory.

 > Do the critics expect us to believe that Joseph searched out and studied all these resources on Native American life; inhaled the related conversations on the topic;

-As Vogel demonstrated, many of these ideas _saturated_ that environment.
-It seems more unbelievable to suggest that Smith (or other potential authors) somehow remained _unexposed_ to at least many of these ideas.
+As Vogel demonstrated, many of these ideas *saturated* that environment.
+It seems more unbelievable to suggest that Smith (or other potential authors) somehow remained *unexposed* to at least many of these ideas.

+> ... winnowed out the irrelevant; organized the remainder into an intricate story involving hundreds of characters, numerous locations, and detailed war strategies; ...

+As noted before, were Joseph the author, he had at least four years to develop some kind of proto-manuscript.
+A typical feat by human authors is to generate intricate storylines, invent characters and locations, and even war strategies.

-> ... winnowed out the irrelevant; organized the remainder into an intricate story involving hundreds of characters, numerous locations, and detailed war strategies; and then dictated it with perfect recollection, without any notes whatsoever—no outline, no three-by-five cards, nothing—a fact acknowledged even among the critics?[30]
+> ... and then dictated it with perfect recollection, without any notes whatsoever—no outline, no three-by-five cards, nothing—a fact acknowledged even among the critics?[30]

-This claim hinges on  ..XCVASDFASDFASGFASDFGA
+Joseph may have hid notes in his hat, as explained [here](https://faenrandir.github.io/a_careful_examination/hidden-material-in-hat-hypothesis/).
+Alternatively, if Cowdery may have been a co-conspirator, as explained above.

-> And during it all, no one remembered him going to these libraries, bringing any such books home, having any conversations concerning this research, or making any diary entries to the same.
+> And during it all, no one remembered him going to these libraries, bringing any such books home, ...

+As discussed with the Adam Clarke commentary, it is clearly possible for sources to be utitilized without mention.
+In addition, if family members were contributors, they would have good reason to downplay such activities.

+Regarless, as we have already demonstrated [link to it!]:

+1. Palmyra was rich in books.
+1. Joseph Smith lived in an educationally and religiously rich environment.
+1. Potential co-authors were also well-equipped with the kind of exposure necessary to write such a book.

+So, exposure to such material (e.g., [John Smith lectures](https://faenrandir.github.io/a_careful_examination/similarities-between-john-smiths-writings-and-bom/)) may note have been noteworthy in such an environment.

+> ... having any conversations concerning this research, ...

+In fact, during the four years when Joseph might have been preparing ideas and/or a proto-manuscript, Lucy Smith recalls [just such recitals](https://www.fairmormon.org/answers/Joseph_Smith/%22Amusing_recitals%22_of_ancient_American_inhabitants#Question:_Was_the_young_Joseph_Smith_a_teller_of_.22tall_tales.22.3F).

+> ... or making any diary entries to the same. ...

+Joseph did not start writing in a diary until after the publication of the Book of Mormon.
+Regardless, we don't necessarily expect conspirators to chronicle their conspiracy.

+> ...
 Where, I ask you, is the hard evidence?

-> WHERE DID JOSEPH GET THE DOCTRINE?
+Hard data is inherently difficult to come by for conspiracies because---by definition---those involved in a conspiracy are working to hide and obfuscate data that might expose the fraud.
+For instance, very few first-hand, contemporary documents survive implicating Joseph Smith in polygamy.
+Of the two documents written in Joseph Smith's hand that I am aware of, [one of them](https://www.josephsmithpapers.org/paper-summary/letter-to-the-whitneys-18-august-1842/1#full-transcript) instructs the recipient to "burn this letter as soon as you read it", suggesting that destruction of primary evidence is not inconsistent with Joseph Smith's character.

+Finally, there is ample evidence to demonstrate that the Book of Mormon came from the mind of someone in the early 1800s, as will be demonstrated in the next section on doctrine.

+## Where Did Joseph Get The Doctrine?

 > Even if Joseph had obtained historical facts from local libraries or community conversations—for which there is no substantiating evidence—the real issue still remains: Where did he get the deep and expansive doctrine taught in the Book of Mormon—much of which is contrary to the religious beliefs of his time?